juanca/blog/articles/react-component-architecture.md

 - A stateful higher-ordered component is driven by `this.state`
 - A stateful connected component is driven by a redux `store`

-Designing a useful component is easily achievable with carefully designed properties interfaces.
+Designing a useful component is achievable with carefully designed properties interfaces.
 Given the possibilities of composing new components, intricate user interfaces are achievable and scalable.
 Taking advantage of the many different layers of responsibilities -- presentational, decorations, higher-order components -- ultimately leads to lower complexity.
-As an added bonus: testing strategies are also broken up among the different layers which provides more descriptive coverage.
+As an added bonus: testing strategies are also broken up among the different layers which provides more descriptive coverage (without hindering possible integration tests).

 Overall, these design principles can be applied to any powerful programming framework.
 Despite this article being geared towards a React and Redux stack, this also works in a Backbone and Marionette stack.